A guide to NSW school students returning to face-to-face learning

 School cleaning and hygiene supplies

-Your school will receive additional cleaning in line with the AHPPC guidelines and advice from NSW Health.
+Your school will continue to receive additional cleaning in line with the AHPPC guidelines and advice from NSW Health.
 Target areas include high-touch areas and other hard surfaces, door handles, lockers, light switches and handrails in stairways and movement areas.
 There will also be additional cleaning of toilets and bubblers and topping up of supplies like soap.

 Your school has received supplies of soap, hand sanitiser, toilet paper, paper towels, disinfectant wipes and personal protective equipment.
 The school is able to order more as needed.